-Assessment 3 consists of short answer quizzes (30%) over the weeks 4,7,10 and will be based on being familiar with Mathematics content in all Stages, lectures and/or readings in this course.
+You will complete a series of short answer quizzes (30%) in weeks 4,7,10.
+The quizzes will be based on Mathematics content in all Stages, lectures and/or readings in this course.

 UNSW SCHOOL OF EDUCATION FEEDBACK SHEET EDST6726 EXTENSION MATHEMATICS METHOD 1